 Opportunities for involvement are available to students to serve on the Grad Chapel Ministry Team as musicians, prayer coordinators, Scripture readers, hospitality and food hosts, tech coordinators, set up and take down people, as well as artistic and creative worship volunteers.
 The Ministry Team welcomes the involvement of other graduate students similarly interested in investing in the spiritual life of the graduate community.

-Graduate Students Nathan Chase and Abbey Snow currently serve as student chaplains (10 hrs/wk), directly assisting Graduate School Chaplain Dr. Dave McDowell in the planning and execution of Graduate Chapel, and overseeing the recruitment and development of the Ministry Team.
+Graduate students Maggie Baker and John Sampson currently serve as student chaplains (10 hrs/wk), directly assisting Graduate School Chaplain Dr. Dave McDowell in the planning and execution of Graduate Chapel, and overseeing the recruitment and development of the Ministry Team.
 Graduate student chaplains serve for one year and must be enrolled for a semester or more in the Graduate School.
 Selection is based on an individual's spiritual maturity and their desire to develop ministry skills through service, and being mentored by the Graduate School Chaplain.

 Other student ministries on campus, such as Discipleship Small Groups and the Office of Christian Outreach, welcome graduate students to join them as well.